 The following photographs are from the “dress” rehearsal on March 7, but most of the costumes for Orchis were still in production.
 The finished costumes for all the dancers but one are plain grays with dark mottled paint applied to reflect the similar qualities of the photographs.
 I remember talking about the gray costumes with Toots Zynsky back in June at a meeting, I am glad that Toots and Beth Bentley kept to that idea.
 There is one special costume which you will see in the rehearsal photographs.
 It resurrects the dead orchid and slowly moves across the stage worn by a suitably tall Dylan Giles.

-At the end of the performance, as Misha had asked, I walked to backstage and on Misha’s command walked on stage with Beth and Sonya and took a bow.
+At the end of the performance, as Misha had asked, I walked backstage and on Misha’s command walked on stage with Beth and Sonya, and took a bow.
 The lights on stage were blinding, I could not see anything beyond the edge of the stage.
-As I started to walk to the other side, I turned back and saw Sonya and Beth standing and not knowing how to proceed I slowed down and stopped and started clapping my hands looking at the line of dancers.
+As I started to walk to the other side, I turned back and saw Sonya and Beth standing.
+And, not knowing how to proceed I slowed down and stopped and started clapping my hands looking at the line of dancers.
 As I noticed them walking towards the front it was too late for me to go anywhere and they were kind enough to open a space for me and I walked with them to take a second bow.
 Although walking with the full line of dancers was a very special experience for me, as if I were one of them, I must first apologize to all the dancers for having fouled up their final bow, then I thank you for taking me among you.
 Here are a couple of photographs a friend took and shared of that experience, thank you, Noreen:

 Congratulations are due to Kirsten Evans who got promoted to Company Dancer last night at the reception.
 See her picture as #4 in the Agon series below.